-Commvault is a leading provider of data protection and information management software applications and related services.
+Commvault is a leading provider of data and information management software applications and related services.
 Commvault was incorporated in 1996 as a Delaware corporation.
-The Commvault software platform is an enterprise level, integrated protection data and information management solution, built from the ground up on a single platform and unified code base.
-All software functionality shares the same back-end technologies to deliver the benefits of a holistic approach to protecting, managing, and accessing data.
+The Commvault software platform is an enterprise level, integrated data and information management solution, built from the ground up on a single platform and unified code base.
+All software functionality share the same back-end technologies to deliver the benefits of a holistic approach to protecting, managing, and accessing data.
 The software addresses many aspects of data management in the enterprise, while providing scalability and control of data and information.
-We also provide our customers with a broad range of professional services that are delivered by our worldwide support and field operations.

 Key features of our software platform include:

-- Data protection solutions supporting all major operating systems, applications, and databases on virtual and physical servers, network-attached storage, cloud-based infrastructures, and mobile devices; - Management through a single console; view, manage, and access all functions and all data and information across the enterprise; - Multiple protection methods including backup and archive, snapshot management, replication, and content indexing for eDiscovery; - Efficient storage management using deduplication for disk, tape and cloud; - Integration with the industry's top storage arrays to automate the creation of indexed, application-aware hardware snapshot copies across multi-vendor storage environments; - Complete virtual infrastructure management supporting multiple hypervisors, including VMware and Hyper-V; - Security capabilities to limit access to critical data, provide granular management capabilities, and provide single sign on access for Active Directory users; - Policy based data management, allowing users to manage data based on business needs and not physical location; and - An end-user experience that allows them to protect, find and recover their own data using common tools such as web browsers, Microsoft Outlook and File Explorer.
+- Data protection solutions supporting all major operating systems, applications, and databases on virtual and physical servers, network-attached storage, cloud-based infrastructures, and mobile devices; - Management through a single console; view, manage, and access all functions and all data and information across the enterprise; - Multiple protection methods including backup and archive, snapshot management, replication, and content indexing for eDiscovery; - Efficient storage management using deduplication for disk, tape and cloud; - Integration with the industry's top storage arrays to automate the creation of indexed, application-aware hardware snapshot copies across multi-vendor storage environments; - Complete virtual infrastructure management supporting multiple hypervisors, including VMware and Hyper-V; - Security capabilities to limit access to critical data, provide granular management capabilities, and provide single sign on access for Active Directory users; - · Policy based data management, allowing users to manage data based on business needs and not physical location; and - An end-user experience that allows them to protect, find and recover their own data using common tools such as web browsers, Microsoft Outlook and File Explorer.